Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: SA Approaches to GDRO

 Compared with (\ref{eqn:upate:qt:1}), the only difference is that the stochastic gradient $-\g_{q}(\w_t,\q_t)$ is now replaced with the IX loss estimator $\tildesb_t$.
 However, it is not an instance of SMD, because $\tildesb_t$ is no longer an unbiased stochastic gradient.
 The main advantage of $\tildesb_t$ is that it reduces the variance of the gradient estimator by sacrificing a little bit of unbiasedness, which turns out to be crucial for a high probability guarantee, and thus can deal with non-oblivious adversaries.
 Since we still use the entropy regularizer in (\ref{eq:algo-q}), it also enjoys an explicit form that is similar to (\ref{eqn:upate:qt:2}).

 We present the theoretical guarantee of Algorithm~\ref{alg:2}.
 To this end, we first bound the regret of the 1st player.
-In the analysis, we address the non-obliviousness by the ``ghost iterate'' technique of \citet{nemirovski-2008-robust}. \begin{thm} Under Assumptions~\ref{ass:1}, \ref{ass:2a} and \ref{ass:3}, by setting $\eta_w=\frac{2\Dw}{G\sqrt{5T}}$, we have
+In the analysis, we address the non-obliviousness by the ``ghost iterate'' technique of \citet{nemirovski-2008-robust}. \begin{theorem} Under Assumptions~\ref{ass:1}, \ref{ass:2a} and \ref{ass:3}, and setting $\eta_w=\frac{2\Dw}{G\sqrt{5T}}$, we have

 and with probability at least $1-\delta$,